zammad/zammad-admin-documentation/system/objects/permissions.rst

 About screen options
 --------------------

 Now that we know the different possible situations, let's talk about available options.

 shown
-   Show or hide a field.
+   Show (checked) or hide (unchecked) a field.

 required
-   Set a field to mandatory.
+   Set a field to mandatory (checked).
 Forces users (via UI and API) to populate the field.